denoland/manual/examples/hashbang.md

 ## Overview

-Making Deno scripts executable can be useful if you want to make, for example, small tools.
+Making Deno scripts executable can come in handy when creating small tools.

 Note: Hashbangs do not work on Windows.